acisops/acis_anomaly_pages/source/dpab_shutdown.rst

 * Once analysis of the dump data is complete, convene a telecon at the next reasonable moment with the ACIS team and review the diagnosis.
 The MIT ACIS team (Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr) should also be included in the discussion, either in the telecon or via email.
-If the diagnosis is consistent with previous DPA-A anomalies, proceed with the recovery.
-If the diagnosis is not consistentwith previous DPA-A anomalies, stop and start a more involved analysis with the ACIS team.
+If the diagnosis is consistent with previous DPA-B anomalies, proceed with the recovery.
+If the diagnosis is not consistent with previous DPA-B anomalies, stop and start a more involved analysis with the ACIS team.
 * As soon as the time of the DPA-B shutdown is known, inform ``sot_yellow_alert``.
 * Identify whether or not additional comm time is needed and if so ask the OC/LSE to request it.
 * Call a telecon with the FOT, SOT, and FDs to brief them on the diagnosis and the plan to develop a CAP to recover.
-* Prepare a CAP and submit it for review.
+* Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu.
+It will also be necessary to call the OC/CC to determine which number should be used for the CAP.
 The steps in the CAP will depend on whether or not the active BEP has executed a watchdog reboot.
 This may happen if the shutdown occurs during an observation that utilitizes the side B FEPs (side B powers FEPs 3-5), or if a subsequent observation requests them.
 Note that this implies that a watchdog reboot of the BEP will be avoided only if it occurs during an observation using only 1 or 2 CCDs, and until an observation occurs using 3 or more CCDs.

   1. If the BEP has not executed a watchdog reboot, the steps should be:

-     - Turn on DPA side B (|dpab_on|_)
+     - Turn on DPA side B (|dpab_on|_, this can be executed even if a science run is currently in progress, see note below).

   2. If the BEP has executed a watchdog reboot, the steps should be: